drheck/homebridge-intex/README.md

 This is a Homebridge platform plugin for Intex Pools with WLAN.

 The plugin provides the following homekit devices:
-1. One Temperaturesensor (shows the current temperature)
+1. One Temperaturesensor (shows the current temperature, history is provided in Eve App)
 2. One Thermostat accessory (Shows current temperature, you can switch heating On/Off and set the target temperature)
 3. Two switches:
   3.1 Filter: Switches the Filter On/Off